Scott Burgess (footballer): Port Vale

-Burgess signed for League Two club Port Vale, who were managed by former Macclesfield manager John Askey, on 24 May 2019 on a one-year contract.
+Burgess signed a one-year contract with League Two club Port Vale, which was managed by former Macclesfield manager John Askey, on 24 May 2019.
 Speaking in September, Askey said that he would "possibly" look to get Burgess out on loan to a National League side as the midfielder had failed to make a first-team appearance for Vale.
 He finally made his first-team debut on 24 September, and marked it with a goal in a 3–2 victory at former club Macclesfield Town in the EFL Trophy.
 After the game he said that "I have had to be patient with the team doing well in the league, but the gaffer spoke to me and just encouraged me in training to keep working hard.
 I am glad to get my chance and hopefully I have repaid him with a good performance".
 Despite also scoring in his league debut four days later, he had to wait until the end of October before managing to firmly secure a place in the starting eleven in a high-energy pressing midfield three with Jake Taylor and Luke Joyce.
 He signed a two-year contract extension in February 2020.
 He scored four goals in 29 appearances throughout the 2019–20 season and won the club's Young Player of the Year award.

 The 2020–21 season was a poor one for Burgess as lots of competition for places in central midfield meant that he made only two starts after Darrell Clarke was appointed manager in February.
 Clarke placed Burgess on the transfer-list in May 2021.
 He was not given a squad number for the 2021–22 season and Clarke said that he would try and arrange a loan move into the National League.
-However no move materialized and in November Clarke confirmed that Burgess would be reintegrated into the squad and become available for selection for first-team games, though said that Ben Garrity, Tom Pett, Tom Conlon, Jake Taylor and Brad Walker "are probably ahead of him in the pecking order as things stand".
+However, no move materialized and in November Clarke confirmed that Burgess would be reintegrated into the squad and become available for selection for first-team games, though said that Ben Garrity, Tom Pett, Tom Conlon, Jake Taylor and Brad Walker "are probably ahead of him in the pecking order as things stand".
 On 14 January 2022, Burgess had his contract with Port Vale terminated by mutual consent.